Frequently asked questions (FAQs)

 15. What is on the list of Approved Products for voucher redemptions?

-Vouchers can be used to receive reimbursement for any of the following Approved Products:
+Vouchers can be used to receive reimbursement for any of these Approved Products:

-* Microsoft may add more products to this list.
+* Microsoft may add more products to these lists.

 ** Hardware that runs on Apple/iOS or Google/Android operating systems and any non-PC are not eligible .